Akhundzada Saif-ur-Rahman Mubarak: Entry into Sufism

-During his stay at Archi, Akhundzada Saif ur Rahman Mubarak, who had developed a special interest in Sufism and had resorted to private study for a conceptual understanding of the subject, met Naqshbandi sheikh and Sufi scholar Shah Rasul Taloqani; he requested bay'ah.
-He was instantly granted Qalbi Zikr and bay'ah in Naqshbandiyah order.
-During the very first sitting all five Lataif of Aalim-e-Amr were activated.
-At that time he was 32 years of age.
+During his stay at Archi, Akhundzada Saif ur Rahman Mubarak, who had developed a special interest in Sufism and had resorted to private study for a conceptual understanding of the subject, met Naqshbandi sheikh and Sufi scholar Shah Rasul Thaqalayni; he requested Bay'ah.
+He was instantly granted Bay'ah in Naqshbandi order, and at that time he was 32 years of age.

-Shah Rasool Taloqani being old and weak had instructed his salikeen (disciples) to remain in the company of his favorite murid, Maulana Muhammad Hashim Samangani, after his departure.
+Shah Rasul Thaqalayni being an old man had instructed his Salikeen (disciples) to remain in the company of his favorite murid, Maulana Muhammad Hashim Samangani, after his departure.
 He died in 1381 A.H.
 Following the instructions of his sheikh, Akhundzada Saif ur Rahman Mubarak got bay'ah from Samangani, who renewed the zikr and started guiding Akhundzada Saif ur Rahman Mubarak in his spiritual journey.

 Maulana Hashim Samangani, in 1387 A.H., fell ill and called for Akhundzada Saif ur Rahman Mubarak, who had been granted limited Khilafat, to share the responsibilities of training the other salikeen.
 This not only provided the opportunity to Akhundzada Saif ur Rahman Mubarak to enjoy the company of his Murshid, but also gave an implicit indication of his superiority over other Salikeen, by the Murshid.
 Akhundzada Mubarak performed his duties with such vigour and sense of responsibility that his Murshid gave him Mutliq (autonomous) Khilafat.

 He spent three years in service of his Murshid after which he was directed to Sheikh Haji Pachero for training in the Qadiriyah.
 Soon he was bestowed with Khilafat of that order too.
 He then went to Nowshehra, Pakistan, where he spent some time and imparted coaching to the salikeen in the vicinity.
 After some time, he returned to Afghanistan and traveled in various parts of the country including Nangarhar, Jalalabad, and Laghman.
 On instructions by his Murshid, Akhundzada Saif ur Rahman Mubarak returned to Archi where he remained busy spreading the essence of the religion.

 Maulana Hashim Samangani died in 1391 A.H.
 Before his death, he had ordered all his disciples to keep the company of Akhundzada Pir Saif ur Rahman Mubarak.
 In 1398 AH Akhundzada Mubarak performed Hajj.
 He also visited Madinah and visited various regions on his journey back to Afghanistan.